 Kay Stern is the Concertmaster of the San Francisco Opera Orchestra, a position she has held since 1994.

-Kay Stern served as assistant to Dorothy DeLay at the Aspen Music Festival, assistant to the Juilliard Quartet at the Juilliard School and held faculty positions at the Cleveland Institute of Music, the San Francisco Conservatory of Music and the Music Academy of the West.
+She is Professor of Violin and Chamber Music at the San Francisco Conservatory of Music.
+In the past, Kay served as assistant to Dorothy DeLay at the Aspen Music Festival, assistant to the Juilliard Quartet at the Juilliard School and held faculty positions at the Cleveland Institute of Music, the San Francisco Conservatory of Music and the Music Academy of the West.
 She has taught and coached at various music festivals around the world and been in residence at Wellesley College and San Diego State University.

 Kay has been featured on television and radio.
 She has appeared in PBS's Live from Lincoln Center, CNN's Women Today, Minnesota Public Radio's A Prairie Home Companion with Garrison Keillor and WQXR-NY Robert Sherman's Listening Room.
 Kay has also contributed several articles in Chamber Music America.
 As the former first violinist and founding member of the Lark String Quartet, she performed and gave master classes throughout the United States, Europe and Asia.